brianhigh/data-workshop/Mobile_Data_Collection.md

 * Alternate languages for survey questions
 * Audio, image, and video components to questions
 * Branching question paths:
-  If Q1 is 'yes', show Q2
+  If A1 is 'yes', show Q2
 * Calculations on answered questions: Q3 = A1 + A2
 * Multiple choice questions: single or multiple answer
 * Repeatable question sections
-* Automatic meta data, such as survey start end end times
+* Automatic meta data, such as survey start and end times

 ODK Demos...